jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Flatpak

 Jamulus is available as a [Flatpak](https://flatpak.org/) from [Flathub here](https://flathub.org/apps/details/io.jamulus.Jamulus).
-You will need to set up pipewire in order to use the Jamulus flatpak.
+You will need to set up PipeWire in order to use the Jamulus flatpak.

 ### Debian and Ubuntu
 You can install Jamulus from [buster-backports](https://packages.debian.org/de/buster-backports/jamulus) or - if you're on amd64 **Debian**/**Ubuntu** - you may try the compiled .deb packages from GitHub Actions: